Force over Distance: Chapter 26

 “That’s how it’s done,” Greer shouted.

-The scene changed again.
-This time, it opened on a conversation between Young and Wray.
+A new scene opened on a conversation between Young and Wray.
 Young stood in his doorframe, exhausted, one arm braced against the bulkhead.
 The kino zoomed in on his quarters.
-Through the open doorway, Young’s recently washed jacket could be seen hanging on the frame of of his repurposed assault rifle, which he’d braced against his couch.
+Through the open doorway, Young’s recently washed jacket could be seen hanging on the frame of of his repurposed rifle, braced against his couch.

 “Oh no,” Scott said, laughing.
 “Laundry?”

-The scene changed to Chloe and TJ, working in the infirmary.
-Chloe stood on stacked crates.
-TJ was beneath her, her hands on Chloe’s hips, steadying her.
-Chloe reached overhead for the power supply on one of the wall-mounted diagnostic units.
-If I could just pull the cable down, Chloe said, under the music, I could splice in.
+The scene switched to Chloe and TJ, working in the infirmary.
+Chloe stood on stacked crates, reaching overhead for the power supply on a wall-mounted diagnostic unit.
+TJ, below her, kept steadying hands on Chloe’s hips.
+If I could pull the cable down, Chloe said, under the music, I could splice in.
 Is there anything we could use to reach it?
 TJ’s eyes swept the room.
 From off camera, Young heard his own voice.
 Sit tight.
 I’ve got just the thing.

 The room exploded with laughter.